-46.7.116.7.4 Only employee (designated Essential Personnel) who are required to work during late starts, early closures and total suspended operations will receive on and one-half (1 1⁄2) times their regular pay for work performed during the suspended operations.

-16.7.2 In the event of College closure emergency staff is required to work as regularly scheduled.
-Emergency staff include: all maintenance, grounds and full-time custodians (excluding substitute custodians unless otherwise requested).

-46.7.3 If the College is closed, the buildings will be closed and non-emergency staff cannot report to work.
-The only people allowed on campus will be the emergency staff and under certain circumstances the catering staff.

-16.7.4 If the employee reports to work for his/her regular shift and the College is subsequently closed after their shift begins and the employee is instructed to go home, the employee will not have to take leave for the period of time the college was declared closed during that shift.
-All annual and daily employees will be paid for their entire shift.
-Temporary employees will be paid for their entire assigned shift or a minimum of two hours, whichever is greater.

-If the employee does not report to work for his/her regular shift due to inclement weather or disaster hazards and the College is not closed during the shift, the employee must take leave for the entire shift.
-Any overtime worked during suspended operations will be compensated at the rate of double time after eight (8) hours worked.

-Formatted: Tab stops: 1.25", Left

-Formatted: Tab stops: 1.25", Left

-DENITON TECHNICAL COLLEGE AND AFT RENTON TECHNICAL COLLEGE OLASSIEIED

-- 16.7.6 During suspended operations when there are unsafe driving conditions or other hazards, the President or designee may allow off duty employees to remain at the college. - 16.7.7 The options listed in section 16.7.2 above, will be made available to employees who report to work late, leave work early or are unable to report to work due to severe inclement weather.
-In addition, employees may use sick leave for childcare emergencies, if applicable. - 16.7.8 If a work location is fully operational but an employee is unable to report to work or remain at work because of severe inclement weather, conditions caused by severe inclement weather or natural disaster, the employee's leave will be charged in the following order: - 16.7.2.1 Any earned compensatory time. - 16.7.2.2 Any accrued vacation leave. - 16.7.2.3 Any accrued sick leave, up to a maximum of three (3) days in any calendar year. - 16.7.2.4 Leave without pay. - 46.7.5 Although the types of paid leave will be used in the order listed above, and each type of paid leave will be exhausted before the next is used, employees will be permitted to use leave without pay or their personal holiday rather than vacation or sick leave at their request. - 16.7.6 The following options will be made available for time lost for nonomergency annual and daily employees: - 16.7.6.1 emergency leave (this is deducted from available sick leave balance). - 16.7.6.2 personal convenience or personal holiday (if available). - 16.7.6.3 vacation (if available). - 16.7.6.4 previously accrued compensatory time (if available). - 16.7.6.5 leave without pay. - 16.7.7 Employees who already had an approved leave at the time of the College closure will be charged leave as they would have been had the closure not occurred. - 16.7.816.7.9 The College will send out the emergency instructions annually.
+- 16.7.4 Only employee (designated Essential Personnel) who are required to work during late starts, early closures and total suspended operations will receive on and one-half (1 1⁄2) times their regular pay for work performed during the suspended operations. - 16.7.5 Any overtime worked during suspended operations will be compensated at the rate of double time after eight (8) hours worked. - 16.7.6 During suspended operations when there are unsafe driving conditions or other hazards, the President or designee may allow off duty employees to remain at the college. - 16.7.7 The options listed in section 16.7.2 above, will be made available to employees who report to work late, leave work early or are unable to report to work due to severe inclement weather.
+In addition, employees may use sick leave for childcare emergencies, if applicable.

+- 16.7.8 If a work location is fully operational but an employee is unable to report to work or remain at work because of severe inclement weather, conditions caused by severe inclement weather or natural disaster, the employee's leave will be charged in the following order:

+- 16.7.2.1 Any earned compensatory time.

+- 16.7.2.2 Any accrued vacation leave.

+- 16.7.2.3 Any accrued sick leave, up to a maximum of three (3) days in any calendar year.

+- 16.7.2.4 Leave without pay.

+Although the types of paid leave will be used in the order listed above, and each type of paid leave will be exhausted before the next is used, employees will be permitted to use leave without pay or their personal holiday rather than vacation or sick leave at their request.

+16.7.9 The College will send out the emergency instructions annually.